kaz-utashiro/App-Greple-xlate/examples/README.gpt3-EN-US.md

 Mount the current git repository and execute "make" in a Docker environment.

+If you want to confirm what command to execute, you can specify the `-n` option like `xlate -nGDM`.

 #### `xlate -GC`

 Launch a shell in the Docker environment.

+Git and other tools are already installed, so you can proceed with the work as is.
+Please note that modifications made in the working directory will be reflected in the original files as it is mounted there.